 The proposed boat ramp, flanking docks, and parking lot would be constructed in disturbed marine and terrestrial habitats.
 Where possible, staging and access would occur in areas that are developed and disturbed with minimal vegetation.
-This project has been permitted by the USACE pursuant to Section 404 of the CWA regarding adverse wetland impacts.
+This project has been permitted by the USACE pursuant to Section 404 of the CWA regarding impacts to waters of the U.S., including wetlands.
 As required by the USACE permit, the project would follow PDC for pile-supported structures and boat ramps as outlined in JAXBO (PDC AP.
 1-14, A2.1-9, S.1-2, A6.1-6; NMFS 2017) to minimize adverse impacts to marine habitats and species.